antequera

 Language:

-Antequera is a city located in the province of Málaga, in the autonomous community of Andalusia, Spain.
-The most commonly spoken language in Antequera is Spanish, specifically the Andalusian variant.
-This dialect has its own unique pronunciation, vocabulary, and grammar.
-Some residents may also speak English, particularly those involved in tourism or international business.
+In Antequera, a city located in the province of Málaga, in the autonomous community of Andalusia, Spain, the most commonly spoken language is Spanish, specifically the Andalusian variant.
+This dialect is characterized by its unique pronunciation and vocabulary, influenced by the region's history and culture.
+English is also spoken, especially in tourist areas.